jackwillis/militanthistory/_lm_articles/01/canadian-labor-must-fight-for-socialism.md

 it has a majority in the polls in all the Western Provinces except
 Alberta.
-And in an important new breakthrough, its support in the polls in Québec has reached 19% as the
+And in an important new breakthrough, its support in the polls in Quebec has reached 19% as the
 <span lang="fr-CA">Parti Québécois</span> has split.

 The leaders of the <abbr>NDP</abbr> and organized labor must fight for an alternative to Canadian capitalism and its parties,